afterxleep/afterxleep.github.io/_posts/2020-07-30-redux-like-architecture-with-swiftui-part1.md

 Since the beta release of iOS 14 and now that SwiftUI is a little more mature, I have been exploring different architectures that better fit its patterns.
 After working with React for a while, I got curious about using something similar to Redux on iOS.<!--more-->

-The idea is to describe the whole App State using a single or set of structs, to have a single source of truth for the entire application, thus having all the information required by our User Interface readily available and up to date.
+The basic idea is to describe the whole App State using a single or set of structs, to have a single source of truth for the entire application.
+This means, having all the information required by our User Interface readily available and up to date.

 ## Intro to Redux
 Let's start with a basic intro to the pattern.
 If you are already familiar with it and just want to get to coding, feel free to skip to the next section